cfengine/documentation/reference/promise-types/storage.markdown

 #### scan_arrivals

-**Description**: If true, generate pseudo-periodic disk change arrival distribution.
+**Description:** If true, generate pseudo-periodic disk change arrival distribution.

 This operation should not be left 'on' for more than a single run